gbdev/pandocs/content/Reducing_Power_Consumption.md

   ld   hl,vblank_flag  ;hl=pointer to vblank_flag
   xor  a               ;a=0
  @@wait:               ;wait...
-  halt                 ;suspend CPU - wait for ANY interrupt cp   a,(hl)          ;vblank flag still zero? jr   z,@@wait        ;wait more if zero ld   (hl),a          ;set vblank_flag back to zero
+  halt                 ;suspend CPU - wait for ANY enabled interrupt cp   a,(hl)          ;vblank flag still zero? jr   z,@@wait        ;wait more if zero ld   (hl),a          ;set vblank_flag back to zero